Kometa-Team/Kometa/docs/metadata/metadata.md

     # ... details to change for this item
 ```

-### Title & Year
+### Title, Year, & Edition

 YAML files cannot have two items with the same mapping name so if you have two movies with the same name you define each one with a name of your choosing.
-Then use the `title` attribute to specify the real title and the `year` attribute to specify which of the multiple movies is for this mapping.
+Then use the `title` attribute to specify the real title and the `year` and/or `edition_filter` attribute to specify which of the multiple movies is for this mapping.

 ```yaml
 metadata: